 Some things to remember, SSH works on port 22 by default and uses a client-server architecture, which is used to access remote hosts securely.

 SSH can implement different types of authentication each one of them has its security vulnerabilities, keep that in mind!
-One of the most used methods to authenticate is using RSA Keys using the PKI infrastructure.

 Another great feature is the possibility to create encrypted tunnels between machines or implement port forwarding on local or remote services, or as a pentester, we can use it to pivot inside the network under the radar since SSH is a well-known tool by sysadmins.